tc39/proposal-operator-overloading/README.md

 `with operator from` declarations provide a further defense: Those declarations prove that the piece of the program has access to (a piece of) the class defining overloaded operators.
 This works because the lookup of the internal slot `[[OperatorSetDefinition]]` does is not transparent to Proxies.
 A membrane system can deny access to that original operator set, and instead replace it with a separate class which overloads operators in a membrane-mediated way.
 In this way, even if an overloaded value "leaks", the right to call its operators is controlled by the class, which forms a capability object.

-### Why does this include `[]`, which isn't an operator but rather property access?
+### Could this proposal allow overloading `[]`?

+Possibly. `[]` is property access, not an operator as such.
 ES6 introduced Proxy, which lets developers define custom semantics for property access.
 Unfortunately, this capability has certain issues:
-- It's not possible to use both Proxy and the mechanism in this repository together, since operator overloading doesn't forward through Proxy.
+- This proposal is based on `Operators` factories, which produce constructors that return new objects with operator overloading. `Proxy` also returns new object instances.
+It's not possible to use both Proxy and the mechanism in this repository together, since operator overloading doesn't forward through Proxy traps.
+Therefore, some other mechanism is needed.
-- Proxy has proven difficult to optimize in JS engines, in part due to how general the interface is.
-The proposal for overloading `[]` is much more restricted in its power, potentially making it more optimizable.
+- Proxy has so far not yet been optimized in JavaScript engines as much as some might hope.
+It's not clear exactly what the cause is, but one factor may be how general Proxy capabilities are.
+The proposal for overloading `[]` is much more restricted in its power, potentially making it more easily optimizable.
-- From the perspective of many JavaScript developers and even library authors, it's an "implementation detail" that array index access is based on JavaScript property access; for them, overloading this way is consistent with their mental model.
+- From the perspective of many JavaScript developers and even library authors, at a high level, it's an "implementation detail" that array index access is based on JavaScript property access; for them, overloading this way is consistent with their mental model.

-The overloading of `[]` proposed here is based on the semantics of Integer Indexed Exotic Objects, and doesn't add or change anything about JavaScript's meta-object protocol.
+The overloading of `[]` proposed here would be based on the semantics of Integer Indexed Exotic Objects.
+It wouldn't add or change anything about JavaScript's meta-object protocol, and it would only change the semantics of objects with overloading of `[]` declared.